mongodb/docs/source/includes/api/list-tables/restore-job-request-documents.rst

    * - checkpointId
      - string
+     - *Conditional:* ``"delivery.methodName" : "AUTOMATED_RESTORE"``
-     - *Conditional: Sharded Clusters Only.* Unique identifier for the :term:`sharded cluster` :term:`checkpoint <checkpoint>` that represents the point in time to which your data will be restored.
+       *for Sharded Clusters Only.* Unique identifier for the :term:`sharded cluster` checkpoint that represents the point in time to which your data will be restored.

        .. note::